beane/asteroids/README.md

 ## How to play

 Open the index.html file in your favorite browser.
+Move with arrows keys or AWSD.
+Fire bullets with spacebar.